q3769/conseq4j/README.md

 Notes:

-- The interface of this style uses `Future` as the return type, mainly to reduce conceptual weight of the API.
+- The interface of this direct-execute style uses `Future` as the return type, mainly to reduce conceptual weight of the API.
 The implementation actually returns `CompletableFuture`, and can be used directly if need be.
 - The implementation relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to
   achieve sequential execution of related tasks.
 One single backing thread pool is used to facilitate the overall asynchronous execution.
 The concurrency to execute unrelated tasks is only limited by the backing thread pool size.
-- Instead of "thread affinity" or bucket hashing, tasks are decoupled from their execution threads.
+- Instead of thread-affinity or bucket hashing, tasks are decoupled from their execution threads.
 All pooled threads are anonymous and interchangeable to execute any tasks.
 Even sequential tasks of the same sequence key can be executed by different threads, albeit in sequential order.
 A task awaiting execution must have been blocked only by its own related task(s) of the same sequence key - as it is supposed to be, and not by unrelated tasks of different sequence keys in the same "bucket" - as is unnecessary.
-This can be a desired advantage over the other conseq4j API style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
+This can be a desired advantage over the other thread-affinity style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).
 - The default general concurrency or max execution thread pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--),